kpn-dsh/dsh-cli/README.md

 This project provides a tool to call functions on the DSH resource management API from the command line of your workstation or from a script.
-Below in an overview of the capabilities of the tool:
+Some of the capabilities of the tool are:

 * Calling all operations exposed in DSH resource management API from either the command line or from a script.